brandonhorst/lacona-addon-stateful/README.md

 Where `event` will be either `'insert'`, `'update'`, or `'delete'`.
 For `'insert'` and `'update'`, an `OutputOption` will be provided as the `data` property.

 StatefulParser is useful for interactive parsing sessions.
 Because inserts, updates, and deletes are provided independently, order can be maintained between requests and interfaces can be managed properly.

-##Development

-While a separate package, lacona-stateful is a fundamental component of the [lacona](https://github.com/lacona/lacona) framework, and will be supported in the same way.